u-d-ash/Bloggo/content/blogposts/winter_arc/index.md

 > *"Dono teams ka ho gya."*

 Frenzy followed.
 Never in the history of our club had two teams qualified in the same prelims.
-Though it was not the finals yet — only the semi-finals — it was a victory in itself.
+Though it was not the finals yet but only the semi-finals, it was a victory in itself.
 We cheered with wide grins as our teams' names were announced.
 I headed out for lunch just after the results were declared and was not there to watch the semis.

 I was about to return to the hall when a message popped up on my phone.